microsoft/windows-drivers-rs/README.md

       PCUNICODE_STRING,
    };

+   // SAFETY: "DriverEntry" is the required symbol name for Windows driver entry points.
+   // No other function in this compilation unit exports this name, preventing symbol conflicts.
    #[unsafe(export_name = "DriverEntry")] // WDF expects a symbol with the name DriverEntry
    pub unsafe extern "system" fn driver_entry(
       driver: PDRIVER_OBJECT,